Bunny Wailer: The Wailers

 Bunny Wailer toured with the Wailers in England and the United States, but soon became reluctant to leave Jamaica.
 He and Tosh were more marginalised in the group as the Wailers attained international success, and attention was increasingly focused on Marley.
 Wailer subsequently left the Wailers in 1973 and adopted the name "Bunny" in pursuit of a solo career after balking when Chris Blackwell wanted the Wailers to tour freak clubs in the United States, stating that it was against his Rastafari principles.
 Before leaving the Wailers, Wailer had become more focused on his spiritual faith.
 He identified with the Rastafari movement, as did the other Wailers.
 He also composed much of his own material as well as re-recording a number of cuts from the Wailers' catalogue.
 Wailer recorded primarily in the roots style, in keeping with his often political and spiritual messages; his album Blackheart Man was well received.
-According to the journalist Peter Mason, writing in the Guardian newspaper, Blackheart Man "is widely felt to be one of reggae’s highest peaks".
+According to the journalist Peter Mason, writing in the Guardian newspaper, Blackheart Man "is widely felt to be one of reggae's highest peaks".

 Solo career

 After leaving the Wailers, Wailer experimented with disco on his album Hook Line & Sinker, while Sings the Wailers reworks many of The Wailers songs with the backing of Jamaican session musicians, Sly and Robbie.
 He also had success recording in the typically apolitical, more pop, dancehall style.

+During this musical period, one of the highlights of Bunny Wailer's career was composing the hit single "Electric Boogie" in 1982 for Marcia Griffiths.
+This song led to the dance craze "Electric Slide" in 1986, which gained popularity in Washington D.C. and other parts of the world.
+Bunny Wailer also recorded versions of the song for himself, although with less success compared to Griffiths' versions.

 Wailer's music had dancehall and rockers influences, best exemplified by the album Bunny Wailer Sings the Wailers on which he reinterpreted some of the Wailers material as a solo roots singer with roots reggae-based backing by Sly and Robbie.
 The album, produced by Bunny Wailer, was recorded at Harry J Studio.
 Some of these tracks are reworked classic Wailers tracks such as "Dreamland", a cover of El Tempos' "My Dream Island" with slightly reworked lyrics that became Bunny's signature song.
 This was recorded in 1966 by Clement Coxsone Dodd, and in 1972 with Lee "Scratch" Perry; it was released as a 7" in 1971 with a U-Roy version on the B-side.
 Another classic is "Dancing Shoes", first recorded in the mid-1960s as a driving ska/soul classic with Bunny Wailer on lead vocals.